gisaia/arlas_playground/docs/docs/tutorials/ais/ais_tutorial.md

 For that, let's define a timeline: a histogram that will represent the number of boats positions over time.

-For the x-Axis we choose the timestamp field and for the y-Axis we choose Hits count: the number of positions in each bucket.
-We set 50 buckets in this example
+For the x-Axis we choose the timestamp field and we configure to display 50 buckets on this axis.

+The y-Axis represents the number of positions in each bucket.

 ![Define timeline](./images/ais_timeline_data.png)
 <p align="center" style="font-style: italic;" >